 Commercial - The District has also entered into payment agreements with certain commercial insurance carriers, health maintenance organizations, and preferred provider organizations.
 Payment methods under these agreements include prospectively determined rates per discharge, discounts from established charges, and prospectively determined per diem rates.
 Blue Cross is the largest commercial provider.
-Blue Cross charges were 9% and10% of total charges for the years ended September 30, 2022 and 2021, respectively.
+Blue Cross charges were 11% and 9% of total charges for the years ended September 30, 2023 and 2022, respectively.

-The Hospital experienced material differences between the amounts initially recorded on its cost settlements with Medicare and the finalized amount for fiscal year 2017, \$64,658, and Medicaid's finalized amounts for fiscal years 2009, 2010, 2012, 2013, 2014, and 2015, totaling \$200,390, \$278,351, \$157,171, \$25,351, \$15,691, and \$3,454, respectively.
+The Hospital experienced material differences between the amounts initially recorded on its cost settlements with Medicare and Medicaid.
+The finalized Medicare amount for fiscal year 2017 resulted in an increase of \$274,117 while Medicaid's finalized amounts increased by \$51,597 for fiscal years 2012-2015, and decreased by \$87,857 for fiscal year 2016.